Bensterriblescripts/Lib-Handlers/README.md

 ---

-This library provides helper, the core focus is on error handling and logging but also has functions I use regularly.
+This library is focused is on error handling with logs, but also has functions I use regularly.
 Such as:
  - OAuth2 access token retrieval
  - Dataverse odata requests